hduyker/funda-list/README.md

 ## Choices

-I will be using C# and .NET Core for this project.
-As .NET has good support for both XML and JSON data and transformations.
+I will be using C# and .NET Core for this project. .NET has good support for both XML and JSON data and transformations.
 As (for this project) I'm only interested in a small subset of the dataset, I will use the JSON version of the API, to prevent building out the full object model, most of which I'm not interested in.
+In my experience this is easier with JSON.

 To get a better resilience to incidental issues with the availability of the Funda API webservice, I have investigated options.
 As the Polly library is part of the .NET Core environment now, I have decided to use